simonjvardy/python_english_thesaurus/README.md

 The aim of this little Python app is to create a working English language dictionary using a json data file containing the words and meanings.

-The app also includes some basic fuzzy matching of words to return the most likely alternative word and meaning if the user misspells the word or enters a typo.
+The app also includes some basic fuzzy matching of words to return the most likely alternative word and meaning if the user mis-spells the word or enters a typo.

 ---